 Only one grant per state will be awarded.
-If applicants in states with more than one health funder wish to apply, they should consult with their colleagues in advance and decide who (a single funder or a collaborative group of funders) will submit the proposal for a fund grant.
+Please see Appendix B for a list of states that have already received an award.
+If applicants in states with more than one health funder wish to apply, they should consult with their colleagues in advance and decide who (a single funder or a collaborative group of funders) will submit the proposal for a GIH State Grant Writing Assistance Fund grant.

-Because the available dollars are limited, preference will be given to those funders without grant writing assistance programs already underway, with less capacity to provide such assistance, and/or with a compelling statement of unmet need in the state.
+The award is intended to support funders without grant writing assistance programs already underway, with less capacity to provide such assistance, and/or a compelling statement of unmet need.
 In states where there are few active health funders, GIH will consider awarding a grant to a national foundation that provides the matching funds.
-GIH may also consider awarding a grant to a non-funder, such as a university, policy institute, or other appropriate nonprofit organization, that could act as the lead grantee.
+GIH may also consider awarding a grant to a non-funder, such as a university, policy institute, or other appropriate nonprofit organization that could act as the lead grantee.
 Recognizing that these non-funder organizations are less likely to be in a position to provide the match, GIH may waive the matching requirement.